Skip to main content

 When making HTTP requests with cURL, you often need to include custom headers.
 Headers are important when sending additional information to the server, like authentication tokens, content types, or even user-agent details.
-Without the correct headers your request might fail or return incomplete data errors such as: 403 or 500.
+Without the correct headers your request might fail or return incomplete data errors such as: error 403 or 500.

 In this guide, we’ll break down how to send headers with cURL, why they matter, and provide real-world examples you can use right away.
 We will make sure to cover both how to send a single header and multiple headers.